lacanoid/datalink/README.md

     CREATE EXTENSION datalink;

-This of course requires superuser privileges.
+This of requires superuser privileges.

 Using
 -----